The EDGE Language: Extended General Einsums for Graph Algorithms: Syntax

 \subsubsection{Cascade of Einsums}

 A cascade consists of a sequence of Einsum expressions.
-If a cascade is iterative, we must also specify a generational rank variable, the initial value of the generational rank variable, and how the variable is updated at the end of one pass through the cascade (see $i$ and $j$ in Equation~\eqref{eqn:concurrentcc}).
-If nothing is specified, the default generational rank variable is $i$, the default initial value of a generational rank variable is $0$, and each generational rank increments by one at the end of one pass through the cascade.
-Equation~\eqref{eqn:edge_bfs_full}, the full \edge{} \bfs{} Einsum, uses the default specifications.
+If a cascade is iterative, we additionally specify (a) a generational rank variable, (b) its initial value, and (c) its rank variable set (\S~\ref{sssec:rvs}).
+If these are omitted, the default generational rank variable is $i$, the default initial value is $0$, and the default rank variable set is